karthikprabhun/java-basic-practice/out/production/java-basic-practice/README.md

     Main.java (source code) --> JAVA COMPILER --> Main.class ( bite code which is platform independent) --> JVM --> Native code ( Windows , Linux etc )
 Diff between primitive vs reference type ?
 Difference between parameters and arguments ?
-List primitive types with bytes and range

-abstract class are like half-baked cake. you can instantiate abstract class. for example NumberFormat is abstract class which can be instiniated but using NumberFormate.getCurrencyInstance() which is a factory method we can get the object
+abstract class are like half-baked cake.
 Factory method -> which creates object ex: NumberFormat.getCurrencyInstance()

 why String a != "quit" will throw error ?
 String is reference type, here using comparison operator will check the address instead of value. so use .equals()

-== vs equal()

 ## Commands